rgulle4/lacyfx/README.md

 TODO: Make this README better.

-This is a work-in-progress tool that helps users find the perfect material.
+This is a work-in-progress pavement design tool.
 The decision-making process includes performance characteristics (with the help of AASHTOWare ME Design) in addition to environmental characteristics and sustainability factors.

+# Installing and running

+For now, it's best to open this as a project in IntelliJ IDEA.
+Then runn `App.main()`.

+# Background

 ## Problem